 Or, if you’ve read Florida Rambler’s article on kayaking the Turner River but don’t own a kayak, these folks can help you do it.

 The complex is located near the Barron River in Everglades City, walking distance to three popular restaurants.
 (Two are seafood houses that are among the most popular places to get stone crabs —Triad Seafood and City Seafood – and the third is Camellia Street Grill, with a more varied menu that also includes stone crabs and seafood.)

-The Inn, which has spacious hotel-like rooms with private baths, has rates that start at $129 off season with January to April rates from $179 to $249 (plus taxes.)
+The hotel, which has spacious with private baths, has rates that start at $129 off season with January to April rates from $179 to $249 (plus taxes.)

 A breakfast buffet is served in the dining room and it offers lots of choices — tasty hot foods, fresh fruits and yogurt, hot and cold cereals, rolls and muffins and a choice of sliced cheeses in the style of B&Bs in Europe.

 Rooms are comfortable and the staff goes out of its way to help you have a great experience in the area.
 The white board in the lobby lists local wildlife sightings, for example, and when we told the desk clerk we were going to kayak the Turner River, he pulled out maps and information about it.

-Calling this a B&B might set the wrong expectations.
-I think of B&Bs as smaller scale operations with individually decorated rooms.
-The atmosphere is more like a park lodge and based on the conversations and accents heard at breakfast, Ivey House appeals to an international clientele.
+The atmosphere here is like a national park lodge and based on the conversations and accents heard at breakfast, Ivey House appeals to an international clientele.

 The history of the Ivey House